 - If you are interested in contributing to our process as a peer reviewer, editorial board member, or book reviewer, please fill out this form to share your interests and expertise.

-- We have compiled a list of other leading journals in the field to inform your community-engaged teaching and research.
+- We have compiled a short list of other leading journals in the field to inform your community-engaged teaching and research.

 - Engaged Scholarship Consortium's list highlights journals that focus on community-engaged scholarship, university outreach, service-learning, etc. A small number of others are listed that, while not focusing on this area, sometimes publish contributions to this literature.

 - The Ginsberg Center uses a collective funding model to offer Faculty Community Engagement Grants.